ronakupadhyaya/Horizons-week-04/day5/vault/README.md

 The`index.hbs` view contains a form that lets the user add a message to the session, and it displays all of the messages they've previously added to the session.
 Add a route that makes this possible.
+You can access the current session through `req.session` and the messages through `req.session.messages`.

 Use the `cookie` argument when configuring the session to make the cookie expire after a specified period of time.
 Once you get sessions working, experiment with